Who is eligible to register as a Patient?

-A registered patient is permitted to identify a maximum of two individuals, aged 21 years or older, to serve as caregivers.
+A registered patient is permitted to identify one individual, aged 21 years or older, to serve as a caregiver.
 Caregivers are required to register with and purchase ID cards from the Commission.
 Registered caregivers in possession of a

 valid MMCC Caregiver ID card are able to purchase medical cannabis on behalf of their designated patients from licensed Maryland dispensaries and transport the legally obtained medical cannabis to their designated patients.
 Detailed information regarding caregiver requirements and the caregiver registration process is available on the Caregivers

 patients (under the age of 18) are required to have